epubreader/EpubManager/README.md

 # EpubManager

 EpubManager is a java library for reading/manipulating epub files.
+Support both epub 2.0 and epub 3.0.

 Example usage: